btcpayserver/btcpayserver/BTCPayServer.Tests/README.md

 ### Using Polar to test Lightning payments

--Install and run [Polar](https://lightningpolar.com/).
+- Install and run [Polar](https://lightningpolar.com/).
 Setup a small network of nodes.
--Goto your Store's General Settings and enable Lightning -Build you connection string using the Connect infomation in the Polar app
+- Go to your store's General Settings and enable Lightning.
+- Build your connection string using the Connect infomation in the Polar app.

 LND Connection string example: type=lnd-rest;server=https://127.0.0.1:8084/;macaroonfilepath="local path to admin.macaroon on your computer, without these quotes";allowinsecure=true

-Now you can create a lightning invoice on BTCPayserver regtest and make payment through polar PLEASE NOTE:
+Now you can create a lightning invoice on BTCPayserver regtest and make a payment through polar.

+PLEASE NOTE: You may get an exception break in Visual Studio.
+You must quickly click "Continue" in VS so the invoice is generated.
+Or, uncheck the box that says, "Break when this exceptiontype is thrown".

 ### Using the test litecoin-cli

 Same as bitcoin-cli, but with `.\docker-litecoin-cli.ps1` and `.\docker-litecoin-cli.sh` instead.